statuser/AdvancedAnalytics/MacSetup.md

 ```bash
 ls -la
 ```

-> total 40
-> drwxr-xr-x 3 jrhowell jrhowell 4096 Nov 11 09:36 ./
-> drwxr-xr-x 3 root     root     4096 Nov 11 08:04 ../
-> -rw-r--r-- 1 jrhowell jrhowell   33 Nov 11 09:35 .bash_aliases
-> -rw------- 1 jrhowell jrhowell  100 Nov 11 09:35 .bash_history
-> -rw-r--r-- 1 jrhowell jrhowell  220 Nov 11 08:04 .bash_logout
-> -rw-r--r-- 1 jrhowell jrhowell 3771 Nov 11 08:04 .bashrc
-> -rw-r--r-- 1 jrhowell jrhowell    0 Nov 11 09:36 .hushlogin
-> drwxr-xr-x 2 jrhowell jrhowell 4096 Nov 11 08:05 .landscape/
-> -rw-r--r-- 1 jrhowell jrhowell    0 Nov 11 08:05 .motd_shown
-> -rw-r--r-- 1 jrhowell jrhowell  807 Nov 11 08:04 .profile
-> -rw------- 1 jrhowell jrhowell 6105 Nov 11 09:35 .viminfo
+>total 8
+>drwxr-x---+ 14 jhowell  staff   448 Sep  8 10:45 .
+>drwxr-xr-x   5 root     admin   160 Sep  8 07:20 ..
+>-r--------   1 jhowell  staff     7 Sep  8 07:22 .CFUserTextEncoding
+>drwx------+  2 jhowell  staff    64 Sep  8 07:27 .Trash
+>-rw-r--r--   1 jhowell  staff     0 Sep  8 10:45 .hidden_file
+>drwx------   3 jhowell  staff    96 Sep  8 10:40 .zsh_sessions
+>drwx------+  3 jhowell  staff    96 Sep  8 07:20 Desktop
+>drwx------+  3 jhowell  staff    96 Sep  8 07:20 Documents
+>drwx------+  3 jhowell  staff    96 Sep  8 07:20 Downloads
+>drwx------@ 65 jhowell  staff  2080 Sep  8 08:23 Library
+>drwx------   3 jhowell  staff    96 Sep  8 07:20 Movies
+>drwx------+  3 jhowell  staff    96 Sep  8 07:20 Music
+>drwx------+  4 jhowell  staff   128 Sep  8 08:29 Pictures
+>drwxr-xr-x+  4 jhowell  staff   128 Sep  8 07:20 Public

 Your output might look slightly different from mine based since we have different usernames and we will have different files.
 This command users the _-la_ options for the ls command.
 Options are different from arguments.
-Options control how the command run and are also prefereced by either a single or a double dash.
-(In general use a single dash for single letter options and a double dash for long form word length options.).
+Options control how the command run and are also prefaced by either a single or a double dash.
+(In general use a single dash for single letter options and a double dash for length options.).
 The _l_ options tells `ls` to display the results in long format and the _a_ option says to display all the files rather than just the visible ones.
 I could also have written `ls -l -a` or `ls -l --all` to get the same output.

 If I wanted help on a specific command you can use the option `--help` to a list of arguments and options available for the command or `man ls` to get the manual page for the command.
 (Usually it is easier to use Google for specific help rather than reading the man page.)